ITManagerCOH/security-policies/README.md

 ### Why don't you use the stronger security control X for the Y policy?

-These policies do reflect the current state of GEOGO's security practices.
+These policies do reflect the current state of CloudOnHire's security practices.
 Are they perfect?
 Absolutely not.
 We hope to improve them over time.

 ### Why are these policies in Git?